zhixiangteoh/eecs280-notes/midterm/midterm.md

 }
 ```

-#### Be able to check if the input/output stream was opened successfully
+#### i.
+Be able to check if the input/output stream was opened successfully

 Example: